MalvinaPap/myLibrary/README.md

 Countries Page
---search filter searches in Name and AltGroup (ex Yugoslavia, ESSR) --default sorting by Popualation share desc
+--search filter searches in Name and AltGroup (ex Yugoslavia, ESSR) --default sorting by #Books desc
 --Type filter: multiple selection, brings all selected types - countries with at least a book of the type